helix-collective/hx-deploy-tool/docs/installation.md

 ./scripts/docker-build.sh
 ```

-leaves a compressed executable at `/tmp/hx-deploy-tool.x86_64-linux.gz`
+leaves a compressed executable at `/tmp/camus2.x86_64-linux.gz`

 # Installation

-`hx-deploy-tool` is a standalone executable, which loads a single configuration
+`camus2` is a standalone executable, which loads a single configuration
 file on startup.
-But default this is expected at `../etc/hx-deploy-tool.yaml` or
+But default this is expected at `../etc/camus2.yaml` or
-`../etc/hx-deploy-tool.json`relative to the installed executable, although the
+`../etc/camus2.json`relative to the installed executable, although the
-config file path can be overidden by setting the `HX_DEPLOY_CONFIG` environment variable.
+config file path can be overidden by setting the `CAMUS2_CONFIG` environment variable.

 The configuration file must be json formatted, and be consistent with the
 [ToolConfig][toolconfig-adl] ADL type (ADL is the [Algebraic Data Language][adl]).